MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-SFTP-custom-import.md

 1. Enter valid user name, password, and host URL for the STFP server the data to be imported resides on.

-1. Review and provide your consent for Data privacy and compliance by selecting the **I agree** checkbox
+1. Review and provide your consent for Data privacy and compliance by selecting the **I agree** checkbox.

 1. Click verify to get the configuration verified.